Lifestyle #Featured articles

 Which city in Canada has the lowest crime rate?

-If we consider the CSI as a key indicator, Sioux Lookout has the lowest crime rate in the country, though the population is under 5,000.
-For larger cities with over 25,000, Stratford is the safest, with a population of 32,878.
-For cities over 100,000, Durham Region comes in as the safest.
+If we consider the CSI a key indicator, Burgeo in Newfoundland has the lowest crime rate in the country, though it has a population under 5,000.
+For larger cities with a population of over 25,000, South Simcoe (Innisfil) is the safest, with a population of 29,464.
+For cities with a population of over 100,000, the Halton Region is the safest.

 Which is the best city in Canada to live in for foreigners?